gaug1801/Deliverables/README.md

 Run the program.
 A small window will appear.

 Select "Read File" and select a node graph from the file browser.
+  The files provided are named "F2.txt" or along those lines.

 Select "Run Code" and select the desired Deliverable to run.
+  Select the deliverable you would like to run.

 Results print to the output on the compiler.